Lambdish/phunctional/docs/docs.md

  * [first](functions/first.md): Returns the first element of a collection
  * [flatten](functions/flatten.md): Returns a flat collection from a multidimensional collection
  * [get](functions/get.md): Returns the value of an item in a collection or a default value in the case it does not exists
+ * [get_in](functions/get_in.md): Returns the value in a nested associative structure or a default value in the case it does not exists
  * [instance_of](functions/instance_of.md): Returns a checker that validated if an element is an instance of a class
  * [map](functions/map.md): Apply a function over all the items of a collection and returns an array with the results
  * [memoize](functions/memoize.md): Returns a memoized version of a referentially transparent function